PhantasarProductions/Star-Story/Drafts/BetaTestersWanted_Draft.md

 - So I need both Mac users and Windows users
 - The game can be a bit demanding.
 The Mac I used to develop this was a "Late 2012 Mac Mini" running El Capitan.
 For Windows I recommend either Windows 7 or 10.
 - I will not officially support Wine, but if Linux users want to try how well the game runs in Wine, be my guest. ;)
+- The game requires OpenGL for graphics, yes even in Windows.
+- The game's audio uses DirectSound in Windows (should be installed by default) and FreeSound on Mac (should be no problem on El Capitan).

 ## "Requirements" (I hate that word)

 - A Game Jolt account, since I need to pass a secret key to you leading to the beta download.
 - A GitHub account and you need to know how to use the []GitHub issue tracker](https://github.com/PhantasarProductions/Star-Story/issues)
-- I don't require you have knowledge knowledge of Lua or BlitzMax but if you can describe bugs in detail, you're the one I may need.
+- I don't require you have knowledge of Lua or BlitzMax but if you can describe bugs in detail, you're the one I may need.

 One note, keep spoilers out of the issue tracker.